pytorch/serve/docs/model_api_control.md

-# Model Control Mode
+# Model API Control

-TorchServe now supports model control mode with two settings "none"(default) and "enabled"
+TorchServe now supports model API control with two settings enabled and disabled(default).
+Default prevents users from registering or deleting models once TorchServe is running

 ## Two ways to set Model Control
-1. Add `--model-api-enabled` to command line when running TorchServe to switch from none to enabled mode.
-Command line cannot be used to set mode to none, can only be used to set to enabled
+1. Add `--model-api-enabled` to command line when running TorchServe to switch from disabled to enabled.
+Command line cannot be used to disabled, can only be used to enabled
 2. Add `model_api_enabled=false` or `model_api_enabled=true` to config.properties file
     * `model_api_enabled=false` is default and prevents users from registering or deleting models once TorchServe is running
     * `model_api_enabled=true` is not default and allows users to register and delete models using the TorchServe model load APIs